wormhole-foundation/wormhole-scaffolding/CONTRIBUTING.md

 - `forge-scripts` - Useful scripts written in Solidity.
 - `forge-test` - Scripts written in Solidity meant to be run using `forge test`.
-- `modules` - Work-in-progress modules that will eventually become dependencies that exist as an `npm` library or as a `forge` submodule.
+- `src/modules` - Work-in-progress modules that will eventually become dependencies that exist as an `npm` library or as a `forge` submodule.
 - `shell-scripts` - Useful shell scripts.
 - `src` - Smart contract source code, separated by each example (enumerated).